bizkiwi/bizkiwi.github.io/_portfolio/project4.md

 			<strong>The AutoScan device for use with the Made Order Advisor system.</strong>
 		</div>
 		<div style="background-color:#EFEFEF;padding:15px;text-align:left;">
 			The AutoScan is a datastream parser device used to digitally extract Order Numbers from Pick Slips as they are printed to a POS printer.
 When connected to the Made Order Advisor the order numbers appear on a display in the Customer Service Area.
+The Made Order Advisor is a system for cafes and Quick Service Restaurants (QSR) that enables notification of customers when their orders have become ready to be collected.
 		</div>

 		<br/><br />